Thiago099/magic-dom/readme.md

 ```

-you can create scoped css that is valid only to some elements, by naming the file with the sulfix .scoped.css
+You can create scoped CSS that is valid only to some elements, by naming the file with the suffix .scoped.css

 then you can use the tag scope to apply the css
 ```jsx